dev7knight/Web-bug/README.md

 - Remember to use this tool on your own purpose no wrong use of it

+- The tool is 100% made by me

 - This is still a beta version of the tools if you find any issue let me know :DD